Shark IZ682H Vertex Pro Review

 Does the Shark IZ682H offer excellent value?

-Given that this model is recent, its price will be higher than the older Vertex.
+Given that this model is relatively new, its price will be higher than that of the older Vertex.
 So, are you willing to spend a premium on it?

 The upgrades Shark put in the IZ682H is significant and, more importantly, practical.